Career timeline from enterprise SaaS to AI product building

 About

-I've spent nine years in the engine room of enterprise B2B SaaS, most recently as Director of Product at Cotality (formerly CoreLogic) where I owned the P&L across an eight-product portfolio and led a 21-person product organisation serving Tier 1 Australian enterprises including CBA, NAB and ANZ.
+I've spent nine years building and shipping products inside regulated enterprise B2B SaaS, most recently at Cotality (formerly CoreLogic), where I owned the P&L across an eight-product portfolio and worked across product, AI, growth, pricing, delivery and platform modernisation for Tier 1 Australian enterprises including CBA, NAB and ANZ.

 That portfolio spanned property research (RP Data), consumer growth (OnTheHouse, one of Australia's highest-traffic property portals), AI-powered lead generation (Rita), digital advertising (Plezzel), valuation platforms for brokers and valuers (PropertyHub, ValConnect), and construction project intelligence (Cordell Connect).
 I led two M&A integrations, built give-to-get lead generation products from zero, and grew organic traffic by 25% through SEO and CRO strategy, establishing GTM as a portfolio-wide discipline.